TITLE: Youth Center Program Specialist – TGNC & SOS

 Community Engagement & Outreach

-- Represent one•n•ten at community events, including Phoenix Pride, Rainbows Festival, and others.
+- Represent one∙n∙ten at community events such as Phoenix Pride, Rainbows Festival, and relevant mental health or TGNC-centered events.

-- Track participation, program outcomes, and feedback in alignment with grant requirements and organizational goals.
+- Maintain accurate participation records, evaluations, and reports in alignment with funding and organizational goals.

-*Ideal candidate has lived experience reflective of the population we serve and the target population the position is responsible for program development (BIPOC youth and Trans/Non-binary youth), including extensive knowledge of and issues affecting LGBTQIA+, BIPOC and Trans/Non-binary youth.*
+- *Ideal candidate has lived experience reflective of the population we serve and the target population the position is responsible for, Trans/Non-binary youth.

 - Experience in positive youth development and trauma informed care-based program development & implementation